dastbe/rules_cdk_example/README.md

 Which will build the go and java programs as well as the CDK cloud assembly, then start deployment.
-It will prompt you to setup some IAM permissions that handle authorizing API gateway to invoke your lambas.
+It will prompt you to setup some IAM permissions that handle authorizing API gateway to invoke your lambdas and apprunner services.

 After the stack is deployed, you should see something like the following